MSMcDowall/CharacteristicSubstructure/README.md

     The frequency threshold below sets the percentage of molecules that a subgraph must appear in for it be considered representative.
 The default is set at 80% of the molecules.

+##Input/Output

+    The SMILES data can either be copied into the SMILES.txt file within the directory (the default input file) or an alternative can be specified as a command line argument.

+    The results file names will consist of the input file (without the extension) and their results type.
+    Example: SMILES_CharacteristicSubstructure.txt or SMILES_RepresentativeStructures.txt

 ###To find both the characteristic substructure and the representative substructures: